 After making appropriate enquiries, the Board of Management considers that the College has adequate resources to continue in operational existence for the foreseeable future.
+Whilst COVID-19 has impacted the overall environment in which the College operates, the Board takes comfort from the sound financial management within the College and the continuing ability of the College to meet its credits target.
 This being the case, the Board continues to adopt the going concern basis in preparing the financial statements.

-The Performance Report on pages 4 to 14 was approved on behalf of the Board of Management on 26 November 2019 and signed on its behalf by:
+The Performance Report on pages 5 to 15 was approved on behalf of the Board of Management and signed on its behalf by:

-Stewart McKillop - Principal

-Andrew Kerr - Chair of the Board of Management
+Aileen McKechnie - Principal Andrew Kerr - Chair of the Board of Management Date Date